Wednesday, December 31, 2008

 T.G.I.F.

-This movie review—-combined with the gloomy economic news, Blagojevich, the freezing temperatures, the smelly homeless man that I couldn’t stand touching me on the train, and a week of restless sleep—-has me seriously in the negative on Respect-for-Humanity points.
+This movie review—-combined with the gloomy economic news, the freezing temperatures, the smelly homeless man that I couldn’t stand touching me on the train, and a week of restless sleep—-has me seriously in the negative on Respect-for-Humanity points.
 Tack onto that the clear realization that I am just as guilty!
 It’s not some phantom Republican who is burning “clean” coal in a hospital maternity ward.
 I carry my groceries home in plastic bags, for chrissakes!
 I’m a conspirator!

 Luckily, there are two days ahead in which I have complete control over my schedule and I’m taking suggestions from you on how to balance myself out by Monday.